This post may contain affiliate links.

 Image Credit: Deposit Photos

-5. Remove Scuff Marks off the Floor
+5. Remove Scuff Marks from the Floor

 scrubbing grout lines and floors